emalkan/LeetCode/README.md

-# MyHackerRankCodes
+# My LeetCode and HackerRankCodes
-Codes related to Hackerrank questions
+Codes related to LeetCode,Lintcode and  Hackerrank questions

-These are some of the sample codes I have used to solve Hackerrank questions
+These are some of the sample codes I have used to solve LeetCode and Hackkerrank questions.